no37no37/Goibibo_Web_Scrape_SQL_Analysis/README.md

 ## Web Scraping with Listly

-Listly proved to be a valuable tool for web scraping, enabling the extraction of flight data attributes such as Flight_Name, Departure_Time, Total_Duration, Price, Layover, and Layover_City.
+I gathered flight data for economy class flights on September 29, 2023, between Chennai International airport and Indira Gandhi International Airport.
+Listly proved to be a valuable tool for web scraping.

 ## Data Cleaning and Preprocessing